 - shooting tips (settings, angles)

 - marketing (promoting your biz on social media, industry publications, paid ads)

 See how handy this is?
 Now, when you sit down to write a new post, you have some direction!

 Step 3: Decide on a posting schedule

-There are two main questions you need to answer here: how often do you want to publish new posts, and when should those posts will go live?
+There are two main questions you need to answer here: how often do you want to publish new posts, and when should those posts “go live”?

 Step 4: Design your blogging workflow (or download mine for free)

 Designing a workflow also helps with consistency, so you know what to expect every time you sit down to write.
-Instead of winging it or recreating the wheel every time, you’re spending your time efficiently so you can get back to your core business as soon as possible.
+Instead of winging it or recreating the wheel every time, you’re spending your time efficiently so you can get back to your core business.
 It also prevents you from missing steps in the process that you have to go back and correct later.

 How to start writing your blog: do’s and don’ts